Skip to main content

 To get an accurate diagnosis, a piece of tumor tissue will be removed during surgery, if possible.
 A neuropathologist should then review the tumor tissue.

-Choroid plexus tumors are grouped in three grades based on their characteristics.
+Choroid plexus tumors are grouped in three grades based on their characteristics: grade 1, 2, or 3 (also written as grade I, II, or III).

-1. Grade I choroid plexus papilloma are low grade tumors.
+1. Grade 1 choroid plexus tumors are benign (non-cancerous) tumors called choroid plexus papillomas.
 This means the tumor cells grow slowly.

-2. Grade II atypical choroid plexus papilloma are mid-grade tumors.
-This means the tumors have a higher chance of coming back after being removed.
+2. Grade 2 atypical choroid plexus papillomas are mid-grade tumors and are also benign.
+These tumors have a higher chance of coming back in the same location after being removed.

-Choroid plexus tumors usually appear in the ventricles of the brain.
+Choroid plexus tumors typically appear in the ventricles (fluid-filled cavities) of the brain.
 They usually have irregular borders and a “cauliflower-like” appearance.
-The tumors usually enhance with contrast and sometimes many tumors can be seen in a different region of the CNS.
-Choroid plexus carcinomas may also have some swelling around them, which can be seen during an MRI.
-Hydrocephalus is almost always seen, too.
+These tumors tend to have patchy enhancement with contrast on a magnetic resonance imaging (MRI) scan.
+Choroid plexus carcinomas may also show some swelling around them.
+Hydrocephalus—an abnormal build-up of fluid—is very common.

-Cancer is a genetic disease – that is, cancer is caused by certain changes to genes that control the way our cells function.
+Cancer is a genetic disease—that is, it is caused by certain changes to genes that control the way our cells function.
 Genes may be mutated (changed) in many types of cancer, which can increase the growth and spread of cancer cells.
 The cause of most choroid plexus tumors is not known.
-Genetic changes have been linked to the formation of some choroid plexus tumors.
-Rarely, certain gene changes that can be passed down through families have been linked to a higher chance of developing choroid plexus carcinomas.
+Genetic changes, notably mutation of the TP53 gene, have been linked to the formation of grade 3 choroid plexus carcinomas in about 50 percent of cases.
+Rarely, certain genetic changes that can be passed down through families have been linked to a higher chance of developing choroid plexus carcinomas.

 Choroid plexus tumors arise from a structure in the brain called the choroid plexus.
-It lines the ventricles (fluid-filled cavities) of the brain and its primary function is to produce cerebrospinal fluid (CSF).
+It lines the ventricles of the brain and its primary function is to produce cerebrospinal fluid (CSF).
 Choroid plexus tumors almost always form within the ventricles.
-They can also form in other regions of the CNS.
+However, they can also form in other regions of the CNS.

 Signs and symptoms of hydrocephalus may include: